MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 ### What's new

 - Updated override for the "Service Principal Name Configuration Status" monitor.
 The ‘Interval’ value is now set to 3600 (1 hour) to avoid an alert storm in multiple domain controller environments
 - Updated the "Virtual Log File Count" monitor.
-Now it uses the ‘sys.dm_db_log_info’ view instead of DBCC on SQL Server 2016 and higher
+Now it uses the ‘sys.dm_db_log_info’ view instead of Database Console Commands on SQL Server 2016 and higher
 - Updated the "Database Status" monitor.
 Added a new override ‘Disable if Availability Group is offline’ to avoid false positives in high-availability environments
 - Updated the "Database Backup Status" monitor.
 Added a new override ‘Track Availability Group Backup Preferences' to instruct the monitor to track the backup location configured in the Availability Group backup preferences
 - Added a new exclude list option for the "SQL Server Agent Job" discovery